Favourite Songs & Themes From Horror Movies

 Halloween Theme by John Carpenter — Halloween Franchise

-This is Halloween by Danny Elfman – The Nightmare Before Christmas
+This Is Halloween by Danny Elfman — The Nightmare Before Christmas

-“This is Halloween, This is Halloween — Halloween, Halloween” It’s kinda hard not to sing along anytime this song from The Nightmare Before Christmas comes on.
-Although The Nightmare Before Christmas has plenty of great songs, this is the most memorable.
+“This is Halloween, this is Halloween — Halloween, Halloween.”
+It’s hard not to sing along anytime this song comes on.
+The film has plenty of great songs, but this is the most memorable.
 You may also be wondering if this counts as a horror movie, but it scared me as a kid so the answer is yes, yes it does.

 Tip Toe Thru’ The Tulips With Me by Tiny Tim — Insidious

-Goodbye Horses by Q Lazzarus – The Silence of The Lambs
+Goodbye Horses by Q Lazzarus — The Silence of the Lambs

 Cry Little Sister by Gerard McMann — The Lost Boys

-Free Bird by Lynyrd Skynyrd – The Devils Rejects
+Free Bird by Lynyrd Skynyrd — The Devil’s Rejects

-Lots of Lynyrd Skynyrd songs have been used in many movies but the use of Free Bird in The Devil’s Rejects will always stand out as the best use of one of their songs.
-I’m an admitted huge fan of Rob Zombie’s 2005 film and a lot of that does come down to the way it’s shot and edited at times, which is like a music video.
-Particularly in the films final act where the entirety of Free Bird is used wonderfully to build up and end the film in a glorious fashion, you probably didn’t see coming.
+Lots of Lynyrd Skynyrd songs have been used in many movies, but the use of ‘Free Bird’ in The Devil’s Rejects will always stand out as the best.
+I’m an admitted huge fan of Rob Zombie’s 2005 film, and a lot of that comes down to the way it’s shot and edited at times — like a music video.
+Particularly in the final act where the entirety of ‘Free Bird’ is used to build up and end the film in glorious fashion you probably didn’t see coming.

-If you liked this article make sure you follow us on Spotify!
-It’s just a nice way to say, ‘hi, I like what you’re doing over here.’
+If you liked this article, make sure you follow us on Spotify — it’s just a nice way to say, “hi, I like what you’re doing over here.”
 And we’d appreciate it.

 If you have any particular problems with any song choices you can Tweet @ExplosionPod or, ideally, just the author of this article.